 11. Gurpurab

-Things To Do - Visit Gurudwaras, savor nice langar, do charity, etc.
+Things to do - Visit Gurudwaras, savor nice langar, do charity, etc.

-Where It Is Celebrated - Gurpurab is a festival that isn't specific to India.
+Where it is Celebrated - Gurpurab is a festival that isn't specific to India.
 It is celebrated by the Sikh community all over the world.
 However, Punjab has to be the topmost place to experience the festivities of Gurpurab the best.

-Date Of The Festival - 19th November 2021
+Date of the Festival - 5 November 2025

-Significance Of The Festival - Gurpurab is celebrated around the world to mark the anniversary of the ten Sikh gurus.
+Significance of the Festival - Gurpurab is celebrated around the world to mark the anniversary of the ten Sikh gurus.

 Suggested Read: Places to Visit in Jammu and Kashmir: Magnify Your Heart amidst Astounding Landscapes